krzbanas/personal-science/content/post/2018-03-02-All_Spectra_Manual_Colours.md

 +++

-Plot all spectra from the hyperSpec object with manually set colours
+Plot all spectra from the hyperSpec object with manually set colours.
+Palette define by brewer.pal and colorRampPalette functions.
 ```r
 nspectra<-nrow(object01)
 pal01<-colorRampPalette(brewer.pal(nspectra, "Set1"))